strapi/documentation/docusaurus/docs/user-docs/intro.md

 This user guide contains the functional documentation related to all features available in the admin panel of your Strapi application.

+Once you have logged in you can acess your Strapi dashboard as shown in the image below:

 <ThemedImage
 alt="Homepage of the Admin Panel" sources={{